 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are included in current assets, except for maturities greater than 12 months after the end of the reporting period.
+They are included in current assets, except for those with maturities greater than 12 months after the end of the reporting period.
 These are classified as non-current assets.
-Loans and receivables are subsequently carried at amortised cost using the effective interest method.
+Loans and receivables are recognised initially at fair value and subsequently carried at amortised cost using the effective interest method.